cemergin/Trivia-Fighter-Web/README.md

 13. **`functions`**: This directory contains all of the code that is used by Netlify to create serverless Lamda functions.

-14. **`functions`**: This directory contains all the static assets of the web application that are served by Netlify.
+14. **`public`**: This directory contains all the static assets of the web application that are served by Netlify.